Silver Criteria

 Fetch my Phone

-Either when the phone rings or on a verbal cue, the dog will retrieve phone and pass it to handler’s hand.
+Either when the phone rings or on a verbal cue, the dog will retrieve the phone from at least 2 body lengths away from the handler, then pass to hand.

 Find the Hidden Toy (Silver)